dr2lopez/yang-provenance/README.md

-# TODO - Your title
+# Applying COSE Signatures for YANG Data Provenance

 This is the working area for the individual Internet-Draft, "TODO - Your title".